sm2348/github_capstone/Data.md

 ### Average house prices in London
 The following page contains average house prices in London by borough: https://data.london.gov.uk/dataset/average-house-prices
 One sheet of the excel file will be downloaded as csv.
 The most recent dataset is from 2017 December, so I will be dropping every column except for that.
 This data would be ultimately merged into the original dataframe.
-Average house prices will not be used for the clustering process, but it is important data necessary for discussion and making a conclusion about which boroughs are potentially worth investing in.
+Average house price is a important data necessary for discussion and making a conclusion about which boroughs are potentially worth investing in.
 Reading csv file: